 In 1996, the New Jersey State Board of Education adopted the state's first set of academic standards called the Core Curriculum Content Standards.
 The standards described what students should know and be able to do upon completion of a thirteen-year public school education.
 Over the last twenty years, New Jersey's academic standards have laid the foundation for local district curricula that is used by teachers in their daily lesson plans.

 Revised every five years, the standards provide local school districts with clear and specific benchmarks for student achievement in nine content areas.
-Developed by panels of teachers, administrators, parents, students, and representatives from higher education, business, and the community, the standards are influenced by national standards, research-based practice, and student need.
+Developed and reviewed by panels of teachers, administrators, parents, students, and representatives from higher education, business, and the community, the standards are influenced by national standards, research-based practice, and student needs.
 The standards define a "Thorough and Efficient Education" as guaranteed in 1875 by the New Jersey Constitution.
 Currently the standards are designed to prepare our students for college and careers by emphasizing high-level skills needed for tomorrow's world.

-The New Jersey Core Curriculum Content Standards include Preschool Teaching and Learning Standards, as well as nine K-12 standards for the following:
+The New Jersey Student Learning Standards include Preschool Teaching and Learning Standards, as well as nine K-12 standards for the following content areas: